 Electronic health records system to roll out at May Pen Hospital in January

-A fully digitised health records platform will be rolled out at the May Pen Hospital in Clarendon in January, making the public health facility the first in Jamaica to benefit from the electronic health records (EHR) system.
+A FULLY digitised health records platform will be rolled out at the May Pen Hospital in Clarendon in January, making the public health facility the first in the island to benefit from the electronic health records (EHR) system.

 The EHR provides an electronic version of a patient’s medical history, including demographics, progress notes, problems, medications, vital signs, past medical history, immunisations, laboratory data and radiology reports.

-Tufton, who was addressing the launch of the Compassionate Care Programme at the Mandeville Regional Hospital in Manchester on Thursday, December 14, said that, importantly, the process will result in reduced wait-time for patients and customers of hospitals and health centres.
+Dr Tufton, who was addressing the launch of the Compassionate Care Programme at the Mandeville Regional Hospital in Manchester on December 14, said that, importantly, the process will result in reduced wait time for patients and customers of hospitals and health centres.

 Meanwhile, the Mandeville Regional Hospital benefited from renovations to improve the comfort of patients and staff under the Compassionate Care Programme.